 Cherry Gulch offers an integrative approach to the treatment and education of at-risk youth.
 The farming, ranching, and other agricultural aspects of the program are essential because we use these activities to foster a strong work ethic, provide students with hands-on learning experiences, and experiential therapeutic activities such as equine-assisted psychotherapy.

 Even gardening can be therapeutic for multiple reasons.
 A simple example of this is when a student plants a seed and cares for it as it begins to grow.
 That new leaf can be looked at as a new fresh start or a second chance and the student can process how he was able to help the plant grow and what he feels he needs to help himself.

 Cherry Gulch is one of the true American boarding schools and what’s more American than Ranching?
 Ranching is an important part of the student’s therapy as they will be responsible for taking care of another living being.
 These activities can be tailored to each child’s needs.
 For instance, if we have a child who is struggling with adoption issues we can assign him to work with a family of chickens.
 We would let one variety of chicken set on her eggs but include an egg of a different variety so that when the chicks hatch they will be bonded with one another as well as with their mother.
 This will enable the student to talk about how they are all family and care about one another even though they don’t all look the same.

 We offer approximately 10 hours per week of structured therapeutic services as directed by the Clinical Director, the child’s primary therapist, and his individualized treatment plan.
-The entire program is designed to be therapeutic and therapy continues throughout the day and through many of the child’s daily activities and as there is an opportunity for a therapeutic moment.
+The entire program is designed to be therapeutic.
+Therapy continues throughout the day and through many of the child’s daily activities and as there is an opportunity for a therapeutic moment.
 Listed below is an example of the structured weekly therapeutic services offered at Cherry Gulch.

 • 2 hours of Group Psychotherapy